X icon white, transparent background.

 Request a Demo

-Improving one on one meetings could make a huge difference in the working lives of managers and reports alike.
+Improving one-on-one meetings could make a huge difference in the working lives of managers and reports alike.
 According to Leapsome’s Workforce Trends report, many employees consider half of their meetings “a waste of time”, and say that there’s no clear agenda for one out of every three meetings.
 Overall, our study shows that three in four workers want more feedback and guidance from team leaders — and that the current meeting culture is falling short, leaving employees with unmet growth needs.*

 Flexible, remote, and hybrid working arrangements mean that many teams have fewer opportunities for in-person meetings where they see each other face-to-face.
-This makes regular and meaningful one on one meetings and check-ins more important than ever.
+This makes regular and meaningful one-on-one meetings and check-ins more important than ever.

 By taking an intentional, employee-centered approach, managers can learn how to conduct 1 on 1 meetings that are effective, productive, and supportive.